 Norfolk Island Pest and Disease Survey

 The Norfolk Island Pest and Disease Survey will increase our understanding of introduced pests and diseases present on the Island.
-This information can be used to inform better biosecurity and management decisions.
+This information is important, and can be used to inform better biosecurity and management decisions.

-The Norfolk Island Pest and Disease Survey will run from 2021 to 2023.
-It will build on the Norfolk Island Quarantine Survey 2012–2014, updating information gathered in 2012–2014 and filing important knowledge gaps.
+The Norfolk Island Pest and Disease Survey ran from 2021 to 2023.
+It builds on the Norfolk Island Quarantine Survey 2012–2014, updating information gathered in 2012–2014 and filing important knowledge gaps.
 The 2021–23 surveys used some methodologies unavailable in 2012–14 and therefore provide us with a more detailed look at what pests and diseases are on island.
 New identifications are not necessarily indicative of new incursions.

 Biofouling Solutions Pty Ltd was commissioned to run the first survey in the Norfolk Marine Park looking for invasive marine species (IMS).
 The survey team worked closely with community members to complete field work in May 2021.
 The final report found that no IMS were established in Norfolk Marine Park and made a number of recommendations to prevent introductions.